The Vendor Security Alliance (VSA) questionnaire was created by a coalition of companies committed to improving Internet security.

 What Type of Organization Should Use the VSA Questionnaire?

-While the VSA questionnaire was originally created for the VSA's members, it is free to use for any security team as a means to assess the security of vendors.
+While the VSA questionnaire was originally created for the VSA's members, it is free to use for any security team as a means to assess the data security standards of vendors.

 Common industries include financial services, technology, healthcare, government, and higher education.